shedrachIkenna/lm-research-pilot/README.md

 ## Research Motivation

-Inspired by Papadimitriou et al. (2024) on vocabulary embeddings, this project is a small-scale testbed to quantify the "phase change" where a model moves from random initialization to structured linguistic representation.
+Inspired by Papadimitriou et al. (2024) on vocabulary embeddings, This project implements a complete, replicable research pipeline for studying how linguistic structure emerges inside the embedding space of small transformer language models.

-Unlike standard training pipelines that only save the final model, this framework implements high-frequency checkpointing and a dedicated analysis suite to probe the model's internal state at granular intervals.
+This pipeline is designed to run entirely on CPU, making it suitable for low-resource experimentation, teaching, and conceptual replication studies.

+---

+## Research Questions

+This project provides a small-scale framework for investigating:

+- When does linguistic structure emerge during training?
+    - Track probing accuracy over time.
+- Which POS categories form clusters earliest?
+    - Compare early and late checkpoints
+- Is the embedding structure linearly separable?
+    - k-NN vs logistic regression probes.
+- How do individual tokens evolve?
+    - Token trajectory visualization.
+- Do semantic neighborhoods stabilize?
+    - Nearest-neighbor tracking over training.

 ---